k-cybulski/survivingdke/index.md

 * Realize that "even bad results are results" is a blatant lie.
 	* On that note: *DO NOT* falsify results.

+## A word about grades

+This document has different authors therefore also slightly different opinions on matters.
+In contrast to what has been written in [the last chapter](#try-hard-mode) if you don't identify the necessary resources to participate in extra activities then simply don't do it.
+It is very easy to dissipate your energies facing the many offers at UM.
+Furthermore, one rather calming theme for your studies can and should be: *Do not care about grades.*
+The only truly relevant challenge is to pass a course, even with a six.
+Especially many Bachelor students start of from high school where they are used to easy-As and perfectionism developed.
+It will not help you trying to keep up with that.
+The Dutch and even more Maastricht grading system is meant to keep you at a very average sounding grade and it takes immense skill to get an 8.5+ average GPA.
+Keep in mind that in your home country the best grade does not translate to a ten in the Dutch system.
+For example: The best grade in the German one-to-six system (where lower is better) 1.0 [can be translated](https://www.rwth-aachen.de/global/show_document.asp?id=aaaaaaaaaamlewj) to 8.5 at UM.
+Also, there is not a good reason to compare yourself to much to your fellow students or you will be discouraged.

 ## Social